bockp/Edge-Detection-project/edges.md

 ![Fig.15](/images/CannyRGBPlot.jpeg)

-**Fig.15: Result of Result of the benchmark of Canny Edge Detector plugin on 8-bit and RGB images, for both execution time and memory load**
+**Fig.15: Result of the benchmark of Canny Edge Detector plugin on 8-bit and RGB images, for both execution time and memory load**

 # Conclusion